fewagency/fluent-html/readme.md

 If an html attribute is supplied more than one value, they will be concatenated into a comma-separated list.

 ### Usage with [Blade](http://laravel.com/docs/blade) templates
-Because the string conversion of a FluidHtml instance always returns the full HTML structure from the top element, echoing the result in a template is easy:
+Echoing the result in a template is easy because the string conversion of a FluidHtml instance always returns the full HTML structure from the top element down:
 `{!!
 FluidHtml::create('p')->withContent('Text') !!}`

 //TODO: describe yielding Blade sections with $__env->yieldContent('section_name','Default content')